jameslnewell/tradie/README.md

 giving it a go!
 However
-`create-react-app` is tailored to a specific use-case and doesn't support `CSS` pre-processing (e.g. `SASS`), multiple bundles or UniversalJS applications.
+`create-react-app` is tailored to a specific use-case and doesn't support `CSS` pre-processing (e.g. `SASS`), multiple targets or UniversalJS applications.
 Tradie supports `SASS` and a number of common application types.

 ## Installation